wp-document-revisions/wp-document-revisions/readme.txt

 = 3.4.0 =

 * SECURITY: WordPress can create images for PDF documents which if used would leak the hidden document name so image name changed.
+* NEW: An action 'document_saved' is provided for processing after a document has been saved or updated and all plugin processing complete. (#278)
+* NEW: A filter 'document_serve_attachment' is provided to review the attachment id being served.
+Return false to stop display. (#278)
 * NEW: A filter 'document_show_in_rest' is provided to display document data via the REST interface using document permissions. {#258, #259)
 * NEW: A tool is provided to validate the internal structure of all documents that the user can edit.
 If fixable then a button is displayed to fix it. (#260)
 * NEW: A user-oriented description may be entered for each document.
 This can be displayed with the Documents List shortcode and Latest Documents widget or their block equivalents. (#263)